A Unified Analysis of Linear Quaternion Dynamic Equations on Time Scales

 holds.
 A matrix $A_1$ is said to be similar to a matrix $A_2$ if $A_2=S^{-1}AS$ for some nonsingular matrix $S$.
 In particular, we say that two quaternions $p,q$ are similar if $p=\alpha^{-1}q\alpha$ for some nonzero quaternion $\alpha$.
 We recall some basic results about quaternion matrices which can be found, for instance, in \cite{zhang1997quaternions,baker1999right,rodman2014topics}.

-\begin{theorem} Let $A\in\H^{n\times n}$, then the following statements hold. \begin{enumerate} \item $A$ has exactly $n$ right eigenvalues (including multiplicity) which are complex numbers with nonnegative imaginary parts.
-These eigenvalues are called standard eigenvalues of $A$. \item $A$ is invertible if and only if $\chi_A$ is invertible. \item $\det \chi_A \geq 0$, and the characteristic polynomial of $ \chi_A$ has real coefficients. \item Let $\bmeta_1,\bmeta_2,\cdot\cdot\cdot,\bmeta_k$ be eigenvectors of $A$ that correspond to eigenvalues $\lambda_1,\lambda_2,\cdot\cdot\cdot, \lambda_k$, respectively.
+\begin{theorem} Let $A\in\H^{n\times n}$, then the following statements hold. \begin{enumerate}[(i)] \item $A$ has exactly $n$ right eigenvalues (including multiplicity) which are complex numbers with nonnegative imaginary parts.
+These eigenvalues are called standard eigenvalues. \item If $\lambda$ is a eigenvalue of $A$, then there exists a standard eigenvalue $\lambda'$ of $A$ such that $\lambda$ and $\lambda'$ are similar. \item $A$ is invertible if and only if $\chi_A$ is invertible. \item $\det \chi_A \geq 0$, and the characteristic polynomial of $ \chi_A$ has real coefficients. \item Let $\bmeta_1,\bmeta_2,\dots,\bmeta_k$ be eigenvectors of $A$ that correspond to eigenvalues $\lambda_1,\lambda_2,\dots, \lambda_k$, respectively.
 If these eigenvalues are pairwise non-similar.
-Then $\bmeta_1,\bmeta_2,\cdot\cdot\cdot,\bmeta_k$ are right linearly independent. \item If $A$ is (upper or lower) triangular, then the only eigenvalues are the diagonal elements (and the quaternions similar to them). \end{enumerate} \end{theorem}
+Then $\bmeta_1,\bmeta_2,\dots,\bmeta_k$ are right linearly independent. \item If $A$ is (upper or lower) triangular, then the only eigenvalues are the diagonal elements (and the quaternions similar to them). \end{enumerate} \end{theorem}